mherweg/OMDB-fg-CustomScenery/README.md

 # OMDB-fg-CustomScenery
 Dubai Scenery for Flightgear with OMDB and OMDW

-OMDB airport layout by gateway artist Litjan terrain with osm coastline by d-laser
+* OMDB airport layout by gateway artist Litjan
+* terrain with osm coastline by d-laser

+the (optional) OSM buildings have no textures because osm2city has a bug that make big roofs look bad.

 ## optional: